fsmb/ua-api/docs/practitioners-v1/get-all.md

 # Get All

-Gets all the submissions for a practitioner.
+Get all the submissions for a practitioner.

 ```HTTP
 GET {baseUrl}/v1/practitioners/{board}/{fid}